-If you are a friend or a partner who came here looking for answers, this is for you:
+Advice for the partners of people struggling with alcohol use disorders.
+If you are a friend or a partner who came here looking for answers, then here are some pointers that may be helpful to you:

 - Do not throw alcohol down the drain or hide it.

-- Do not drink with the alcoholic to get rid of the alcohol.
+- Do not drink with the person to get rid of the alcohol.

-- Do not take responsibility or make excuses for the drinker.
+- Do not take responsibility or make excuses for them.

-- Do not enable the drinker.
+- Do not enable them.
 If they want something, let them do it.